-Earth Observation Day is a STEM educational outreach event of AmericaView and our partners.
-Celebrated officially in 2013 on Wednesday, April 10th, the goal is to engage students and teachers in remote sensing as an exciting and powerful educational tool.
+Earth Observation Day (EOD) is a STEM educational outreach event of AmericaView and our partners.
+EOD will be celebrated officially in 2015 on Wednesday, April 8th.
+The goal is to engage students and teachers in remote sensing as an exciting and powerful educational tool.

 Why Landsat Images?

 Landsat images date back to 1972 and are the longest, most comprehensive set of satellite data of Earth and its features.
 The images are an exciting and freely available educational resource for teachers of all levels.
 Landsat images and derived products such as land cover maps (for example, at right), surface temperature maps, tree canopy maps, and soil permeability maps can be used in a wide variety of STEM disciplines including the physical and life sciences.
 Landsat images also support exploration and investigation in interdisciplinary subjects such as geography, social studies, political science, even history.
 Thus, land cover mapping using free Landsat imagery helps to meet science content standards and objectives in Physical Science, Life Science, Geography (including critically important spatial thinking skills), as well as Inquiry Standards and 21st Century Learning objectives.

 Support for Teachers and How to Get Involved

 One of the unique features of Earth Observation Day is that AmericaView scientists, all of whom are experts in remote sensing and related geospatial technologies, are available to support teachers in their respective states.
 'Support' can come in various ways, either by answering questions about the lessons and activites, or by pointing teachers toward other resources, or by offering to talk with students in the classroom.
 AmericaView scientists are committed to helping their state's K-12 teachers as they expand their horizons and begin to integrate remote sensing as a fun, informative, and engaging teaching tool in their classrooms.